pmPartch/CryptoI/README.md

 m2 = c1 XOR D(k,c2) = 'ncript.'  (after removing the padding)

+Now, from the picture shown below and compare with my starting, intermediate, and final results above.

+### step 1

+remove the last block (with pad)....actually, my solution to this problem starts with this last block, but lets first start with the easy stuff...

+### step 2 : guess the last byte of m1 (this may take 256 attempts)

+Start guessing at this last byte of m1 (g = 0x00, g = 0x01, etc) and start doing the algorithm noted in the picture below.
+I'll show this calculation for the one correct answer below (where the padding oracle is returning a bad address but good pad).
-Now, from the picture shown below, lets say your 'lucky' guess g = 65 for the last char of m1 , so lets replace the last byte of c0 with
-54 XOR 65 XOR 01 = 30

-now note that if we take this result and XOR  the last byte of the output of D(k,c1) we get:
+your good guess g = 65 for the last char of m1 , so lets replace the last byte of c0 with 54 XOR 65 XOR 01 = 30.
+Now note that if we take this result and XOR  the last byte of the output of D(k,c1) we get:
 31 XOR 30 = 01 (a padding value of 01 is valid.
-A one byte pad)

-Now continuing to the next byte to deduce the m1 byte 20 (a space in ASCII) is to change the padding to 0202 (two byte pad)
+A one byte pad).
+At this point you know the last cleartext byte of m1.
+Keep this character since you will need it for future steps in this process.

+### step 3: guess the next to last byte of m1 (this may take up to 256 attempts)

+Going after the 2nd to last byte means that your pad will be two bytes : 0202.

+Start guessing at this 2nd to last byte of m1 (g = 0x00, g = 0x01, etc) and start doing the algorithm noted in the picture below but this time you xor with 0x02 instead of 0x01.
+I'll show this calculation for the one correct answer below (where the padding oracle is returning a bad address but good pad).

+In this case I would do the following: I already know the last byte of m1 and lets assume I now know the 2nd to last byte of m1 by querying the oracle.

+To the last two bytes changes to c0 will be (g for last byte is 65 and I've determined g for 2nd byte is 20):

+(to be replace in the c0 block.
+Note I'm XORing with 02 instead of 01 since I now need a 2 byte pad) last byte: 54 XOR 65 XOR 02 = 33

+2nd to last byte: B1 XOR 20 XOR 02 = 93

+So now when I XOR these with the corresponding intermediate results (D(k,c1)) I get:

+33 XOR 31 = 02
+93 XOR 91 = 02

+### step 4: guess the next byte (this time you have a 3 byte pad: 030303)

+### step N: keep going to find all of the plaintext m0 and m1

+### step N+1: now you need to deal with the last block (the one with the real pad)

 ![alt text](https://github.com/pmPartch/CryptoI/raw/master/CBC_decode.PNG "AES with CBC")